FrancescoJonusDiamonds/EugeneTest/README.md

 have plan to use a database.
 I will also create some security and checkings logic.
 I will also request artisan to create a PHPUnit test for my main FormController
 'php artisan make:controller FormController --test'

+4) I created the logic for the HTTP requests for the API of the two banks, one JSON and one XML.
+I clearly used two different classes to adhere to SOLID.

+5) I will now add the PHP unit testing in at least one controller, as requested, and I also have, unfortunately, a strange routing bug that it happened just now.